 E. AGO 85-33: MAJORITY VOTE; INTERMITTENT CODE VIOLATION: COMMUNITY SERVICE AS A PENALTY; FINES

-QUESTION 1: May a CEB take action on the affirmative vote of three members where only four members are present and voting?
+QUESTION 1: May a code enforcement board take action on the affirmative vote of three members where only four members are present and voting?

 ANSWER 1: Yes.